luqmansen/luqmansen.github.io/_posts/2019-11-22-my-first-hackathon.md

 categories: [competition, hackathon]
 ---

 Hello, long time no see !
 It's been a quite a while since last time write a post to this blog.
-I've been very busy with college stuff, lab report, internship, and yeah, at the peak of all that, i decided to quit for a while (and add more stress  ._.) to join my first ever hackathon, wohoooo
+I've been very busy with college stuff, lab report, internship, and yeah, at the peak of all that, I decided to quit for a while (and add more stress  ._.) to join my first ever hackathon, wohoooo

-It started in the middle of september, my friend ask me to star a team and join a hackathon competition, well as a yes man, i agreed immediately.
+It started in the middle of september, my friend ask me to star a team and join a hackathon competition, well as a yes man, I agreed immediately.
 Then, after submitting abstract, then (unsurprisingly) we going to next phase, which submitting a hackathon proposal.
 This process while not that hard, but for me who not kind of people that like to write formal (quite scientifically) writing, but i have to do that.
-Then long story short, at 10 November, the announcement come, and we managed to be 1 of 10 finalist, wohooo, we go to Bandung !
+Then long story short, at 10 November, the announcement come, and we managed to be 1 of 10 finalist, wohooo, we go to Bandung!

 <!--kg-card-begin: image--><figure class="kg-card kg-image-card"><img src="/assets/images/first-hackathon/finalist.png" class="kg-image"><figcaption>Leskantara ftw</figcaption></figure><!--kg-card-end: image-->>